stakeconomy/solanamonitoring/README.md

 ```

-Please continue to [Part 2.] that was written to help you setup monitoring on your node.
+Please continue to [Part 2.](https://github.com/stakeconomy/solanamonitoring/blob/main/How%20to%20Install%20TIG%20Stack.md) that was written to help you setup your own TIG (Telegraf/InfluxDB/Grafana) stack.